Jessie Hemmons of ishknits

 Annie Howe Papercuts

-Annie Howe is the master behind Annie Howe Papercuts in Baltimore, Maryland and our featured Hampden artist.
+Annie Howe is the master behind Annie Howe Papercuts in Baltimore, Maryland.
 She evokes stories from small shapes and delicate details, transforming them into one-of-a-kind, handmade papercuts.
 Annie begins with a simple sketch, transfers it to drawing paper, then begins cutting away smaller and smaller pieces of the papercut until all elements are revealed – a process that can sometimes take 5 hours.
 The results are whimsical, illustrative works.
 After graduating from the Maryland Institute College of Art, Annie immersed herself in the Baltimore art community, specializing in large puppets for parades and shows; today, she continues to share her love for storytelling through the medium of paper.
 More on Annie’s work is here.

 Clay Bolt is a natural history and conservation photographer specializing in the world’s smaller creatures.
 He regularly partners with organizations like the National Geographic Society, National Wildlife Federation, and Xerces Society for Invertebrate Conservation.
 He is an Associate Fellow in the International League of Conservation Photographers, president of the North American Nature Photography Association, and co-founder of the international nature and biodiversity photography project “Meet Your Neighbours”.
 His current major focus is on North America’s native bees and the important role they play in our lives.
 Clay lives in Bozeman, MT where he’s the communications lead for WWF’s Northern Great Plains Program.
 More on Clay here.